Leopere/ohmyform/README.md

 # Please try FormBricks it's far more feature rich and seems like it's an ethical FOSS alternative.
-If you depend on this project still at this point please consider adopting the project.
-However I will wish to ensure that it will be in good hands and not just going to be another piece in the supply chain problems for FOSS.
+If you depend on this project at this point, please consider adopting it.
+However, I wish to ensure that it will be in good hands and not just another piece in the supply chain problems for FOSS.

+Otherwise, please have a look at https://formbricks.com.
+They are very far in excess of what we would've wanted to aim for here.
+I think that ultimately the narrow scope of looking for a typeform alternative in OhMyForm and its journey was a fun one but I think Formbricks takes this much more seriously and their ethics are very much in line with our own.
+[https://formbricks.com](https://formbricks.com) and their github via their website.

 ![OhMyForm](public/logo.png)